England. Change location

 What you will study

 The module will introduce you to English language studies by highlighting how important the use and manipulation of language is in all aspects of life.
 It will show you how understanding the ways in which language works as a mode of communication can have profound benefits for people’s professional and personal lives.
 One of the major aims of the module is to take real-world issues, where language is a key element, and show you how ideas from linguistics (the academic study of language) are able to throw light on these issues and help us to resolve them where necessary.
-In this way, as well as being a useful starting point for academic study, the module offers a practical focus to the study of language with relevance to real life.
-You’ll investigate how people use language to communicate with others; and get things done at home and work, in leisure time, and in their communities and societies.
-Although the module draws mainly on examples and cases from the English language, it also takes a culturally diverse approach, which recognises that, for many, English exists alongside other languages and is a ‘global’ language.
+In this way, the module serves as a useful starting point for academic study while offering a practical focus on language with real-life relevance, an approach often known as applied linguistics.
+You'll investigate how people use language to communicate with others and get things done at home and work, in their leisure time, and in their communities and societies.
+The module also encourages a broad view of what counts as 'language', taking account of communication using other modes such as images, gestures and emojis.
+Although the module draws mainly on examples and cases from the English language, it also takes a culturally diverse approach, which recognises that, for many, English exists alongside other languages and is a 'global' language.

 The module consists of four blocks with the following themes: